abhi18av/nextflow/docs/cli.rst

 Extended description
 ^^^^^^^^^^^^^^^^^^^^

 The ``clone`` command faciliatates collaboration by allowing the users to download any existing pipeline from the specified ``-hub`` into the current directory and modify it accordingly.
-For downloading the pipeline into the global cache ``~/.nextflow/assets`` , please refer ``pull`` command.
+For downloading a pipeline into the global cache ``~/.nextflow/assets`` , please refer ``pull`` command.

 Options
 ^^^^^^^^^^^^^^^^^^^^